aspose-tasks-cloud/aspose-tasks-cloud-dotnet/README.md

 ## Get Started with Aspose.Tasks Cloud SDK for .NET

 Register an account at [Aspose Cloud Dashboard](https://dashboard.aspose.cloud/#/apps) to get you application information.
-Next, execute `Install-Package Aspose.Tasks-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Tasks Cloud SDK assembly in your project.
+Next, execute `Install-Package Aspose.Tasks-Cloud` from the Package Manager Console in Visual Studio to fetch & reference Aspose.Tasks Cloud SDK .NET assembly in your project.
 If you already have Aspose.Tasks Cloud SDK for .NET, execute `Update-Package Aspose.Tasks-Cloud` to get the latest version.
 You may alternatively install the package from command line as `nuget install Aspose.Tasks-Cloud`.

-## Convert MPP Project File to CSV in C# .Net
+## Convert MS Project MPP to PDF in .NET

 ```csharp
 	// Get your ClientId and ClientSecret from https://dashboard.aspose.cloud (free registration required).